Small Biogas Demonstration Project

 Farmers Expression of Interest Form – May 2019

-For all farmers interested in developing a small scale biogas plant on their farm through receipt of a capital grant and acting as a demonstration project you can express your interest by completing the Farmer Expression of Interest Form below.
+For all farmers interested in developing a small scale biogas plant on their farm through receipt of a capital grant and acting as a demonstration project you can express your interest by completing the Farmer Expression of Interest Form HERE View the 6 stages of this project below for all potential applicants.

 Stage 2: Farmers shortlisted for advancement to detailed project plan stage.

-Stage 3: Submission of detailed project plans by farmers.
+Stage 3: Submission of detailed project plans by farmers, deadline to be confirmed.

 Stage 4: Review and ranking by independent board of project plans submitted by farmers.